 Listen and Download Morning Flower here

-to purchase; venmo @DoveCove or paypal sophierweil@gmail dot com
+to purchase; venmo @ DoveCove or paypal sophierweil @ gmail

 (pay as gift and please include mailing address and what item you are ordering)

 $20 ppd in rest of the world

 One morning last summer, Kayla Cohen and I went on a hike in Ernest E. Debs park; my first time there, Kayla a seasoned patron.
 It was dry and hot morning, and we were sweating walking up a steep trail.
 Picking a black walnut she explained its antiseptic properties, stopping at a eucalyptus tree and collecting leaves.
 She paused at California Buckwheat - the plant had tight clusters of pale pink and white flowers, the leaves were brown because of the dry weather, but surviving nonetheless.
 A native Southern California plant, one that can flourish all year round - unchanging, unhurried and rhythmic.

 Without binding itself to an era, I find Kayla’s project, Itasca, existing in a place: blooming as a wash in the desert heat, unwavering and unyielding to the elements, thriving in the hills of East Los Angeles or a New Mexico winter, standing ground and consciously existing in the space between the harshness of the wild and the paved.
 Her guitar playing intricate and bright, dense and piercing, it pulls the listener through the movement as much as it pushes it along.
 Morning Flower is a relic of Itasca’s present moment, measured while still being lush and unwilling to falter from its aim.